About the Funds

 Los Alamos Employees’ General Scholarship Fund

 In 1998, Los Alamos National Laboratory and its employees, retirees, and contractors partnered with the LANL Foundation to create the Los Alamos Employees’ Scholarship Fund (LAESF).
-The Fund’s goal is to provide scholarships that support the students of Northern New Mexico who are pursuing undergraduate degrees in fields that will serve the region.
-Awards are based on academic performance (academic rigor, GPA, and standardized test scores), leadership potential (extracurricular and community service activities), critical thinking skills, and career goals (relevant to LANL or local community needs).
-Financial need*, diversity, and regional representation are integral components of the selections process for all awards.
+The general fund's goal is to provide scholarships that support the students of Northern New Mexico who are pursuing undergraduate degrees in fields that will serve the region.
+Merit-based awards are determined by academic performance, leadership potential, critical thinking skills, and career goals.
+Financial need, diversity, and regional representation are integral components of the selections process for all awards.

 Los Alamos Employees’ Endowed Scholarship Fund

-The Los Alamos Employees’ Endowed Scholarship Fund was established in 1999 to create lasting scholarship opportunities for Northern New Mexico students.
-The goal of the Endowed Scholarship Fund is to increase the number of scholarships available each year, while ensuring permanent funding.
+This Fund was established in 1999 to create lasting scholarship opportunities for Northern New Mexico students.
+Its goal is to increase the number of scholarships available each year, while ensuring permanent funding.

 Former Laboratory Director John Browne and his wife Marti established the Endowed Leadership Scholarship Fund in 2000.
 The goal of this scholarship fund is to create lasting scholarship opportunities for Northern New Mexico students who have demonstrated outstanding leadership qualities and achievements in their home, school, or community.
 In addition to meeting LAESF’s rigorous merit-based requirements, students who receive this award also have significant financial need.